 Fuchsias are resilient plants that grow masses of two-tone, pendant-shaped flowers all summer long.
 Their flowers can be a combination of red, pink, purple, white and even black!
 Fuchsias prefer full sun or partial shade.
 They come in a range of shapes and sizes, from those suitable for a hanging basket to tall bushes.
 I grow varieties that are hardy perennials.
 This means that they can survive a hard frost and grow back year after year!

-I have one fuchsia plant in my garden of variety ‘Tom Thumb’ which is more than 20 years old!
-In that time, it has been regularly buffeted and rolled on by two different labradoodles!
+I have a ‘Tom Thumb’ fuchsia plant in my garden which is more than 20 years old, and in that time, it has been regularly buffeted and rolled on by two different Labradoodles!

 Heather is a dense, bushy, low-growing evergreen plant.
 It has a sturdy, twiggy base and a soft top of greenery and purple, pink or white flowers.
 This makes an ideal mattress for a sunbathing Labradoodle!
 Fortunately, heather is used to similar treatment by sheep and cattle on moorland.
 So it recovers quickly with no long-term damage.